JoKerDii/m6A-seq-analysis-protocol/docs/M3_Site_Detection_Host/Homer.md

 $ findMotifsGenome.pl Mod.bed /path/to/hg19_genome.fa /path/to/MotifOutput -rna -p 10 -len 5,6
 ```

 Note that Homer can analyze strand-specific genomic regions for motifs by running `findMotifsGenome.pl`  with an `rna` option.
+Also note that filtering out the peaks longer than 1000bp can improve the reliability of motifs found by Homer.

-The motifs enriched in peaks on hg19 transcripts.
+The figure below shows the enriched motifs in peaks on hg19 transcripts.

 ![homer_homo_motifs](../assets/images/M3/hg19_motif_homer.png)

-The motifs enriched in peaks on mm10 transcripts.
+The figure below shows the enriched motifs in peaks on mm10 transcripts.

 ![homer_mm10_motifs](../assets/images/M3/mm10_motif_homer.png)